mattiatoselli/docker-php-boilerplate/README.md

 As an example, if you need to install and compile assets on Laravel, launch these commands:
 1. docker-compose run --rm npm install
 2. docker-compose run --rm npm run dev

+## Using Artisan on Laravel
+Laravel leverages Database interacion on a useful CLI called Artisan, you may want to acess it.
+As for npm, you can do it by typing the corresponding commands on a terminal using the artisan service (as always, if you don't plan to use it, just comment the docker-compose file before building the environment, you can always use it later).

+As an example, you can migrate tables using the following command:
+- "docker-compose run --rm artisan migrate"

+## Accessing to MySql:
+In order to access the DB, use the name of the service as host, and the specified user and password used in the environment key in the mysql service.
+As an example, if you do not edit the docker-compose file, this is the default configuration:
+- DB_CONNECTION=mysql
+- DB_HOST=mysql
+- DB_PORT=3306
+- DB_DATABASE=laravel
+- DB_USERNAME=laravel
+- DB_PASSWORD=secret

+you can access from a SQL client like Beekeeper using this configuration (password= "secret"):